 November 2018 - July 2019

-I am a member of the Gaia-ESO Survey, and I contributed to perform the Quality Control on the data before the final data release, which would happen this fall!
+As a (current) member of the Gaia-ESO Survey, I contributed to perform the Quality Control on the data before the final data release, which would happen this fall!

 In the first 6 months, I also worked as member of the ESA Gaia DPAC (CU-5) and part of the Development Unit 13.
 I have significantly contributed to the data reduction of the spectra collected for the Standard Spectroscopic Stars Survey (SPSS, PI: E. Pancino).
 By working on support activities for Gaia, I build up on my expertise by acquiring new statistical skills and analysis technique on stellar populations studies.